cheetah0216/cheetah0216.github.com/_posts/english/2012-12-25-start-from-scratch-english-one.md

 Rr: R is for Regret.
 Ss: S is for share.
 Tt: T is for Teamwork.
+Uu: U is for Unity.
+Vv: V is for victory.

 ##Sentence1
 smile when it hurts most.